yiiyahui/Neptune-Firefox/README.md

 -  `about:config`

     **Important**
     - Set `toolkit.legacyUserProfileCustomizations.stylesheets` to `true`.
     - Set `svg.context-properties.content.enabled` to `true`.
     - Set `browser.newtabpage.activity-stream.newtabWallpapers.enabled` to `true`.
     - Set `browser.newtabpage.activity-stream.newtabWallpapers.v2.enabled` to `true`.
+    - Set `widget.non-native-theme.scrollbar.style` to `2` （**For Windows10**.
+Due to the default scrollbar in Windows 10 being quite wide, it can affect the setting menu's width., this configuration is recommended.)

     **Optional**
     - Set `browser.newtabpage.activity-stream.improvesearch.handoffToAwesomebar` to `false`.